This easy recipe for cooking couscous consists of only three ingredients—dry couscous, water, and salt.

 Making couscous by hand, as has been done since ancient times, is seriously labor intensive.
 But the versions sold in Western stores are machine made, pre-steamed and dried to allow for very quick cooking.
 In fact, 5 minutes is about all it takes for the tiny grains to steam once your liquid has come to a boil.
 The liquid can be water but using chicken or vegetable broth is the most common flavor enhancement.

-- 1 1/2 Cups couscous
+- 1 1/2 cups couscous

 - 2 3/4 cups water or chicken or vegetable broth

-In a saucepan, bring water to a boil.
+- In a saucepan, bring water to a boil.
 Add salt and stir.
 Add couscous and remove from heat and allow to sit for about 5 minutes.

-Couscous should be light and fluffy, not gummy.
-Be sure to allow the couscous to absorb the water and then fluff with a fork
+- Couscous should be light and fluffy, not gummy.
+Be sure to allow the couscous to absorb the water and then fluff with a fork.